Vatican country profile - Overview

 Its territory is surrounded by the Italian capital city Rome, and priests and nuns of many nationalities make up almost all of the population.

 The Vatican City is a tiny fragment when compared with the extensive Papal States of central Italy, which were conquered by the forces of Italian unification in the mid-19th century.
 The popes then became "prisoners in the Vatican", unwilling to leave the confines of the Apostolic Palace until 1929, when Italy's Fascist government negotiated the Lateran Treaty that created the current mini-state.

 The current pope is Francis, the first Latin American to be elected to the post.
-He succeeded Pope Benedict XVI, who reigned from 2005 until 2013, when he announced his resignation on grounds of old age.
+Formerly archbishop of Buenos Aires, Jorge Mario Bergoglio was chosen to succeed Pope Benedict XVI, who reigned from 2005 until 2013, when he announced his resignation on grounds of old age.

 Pope Benedict had continued the conservative clerical policies of his predecessor, John Paul II, but Francis has signalled a willingness to devolve power within the Church and to listen to critical voices.

 John Paul II's 26-year reign saw tremendous upheaval in Eastern Europe, including his homeland Poland.

 He preached dialogue and reconciliation between former political opponents and religions.
 During a visit to Israel - the first by a Pope - John Paul expressed sorrow for the history of anti-Semitism in the Catholic Church.